 Sentiment Strength – Community enthusiasm and brand perception

-Based on global resale data from Chrono24, WatchCharts, Timeless Luxury Watches, Chronohunter, Jamais Vulgaire, Bezel, Sebastian Charles, and Goldammer, VDI quantifies how each collection performs as both a long-term collectible and financial asset.
+The VDI draws on global resale data from Chrono24, WatchCharts, Timeless Luxury Watches, Chronohunter, Jamais Vulgaire, Bezel, Sebastian Charles, and Goldammer to quantify how each collection performs as both a long-term collectible and a financial asset.
+You can see a similar analytical approach applied to Rolex’s top references if you want to compare across the broader watch investment space.

 Data Sources & Methodology: These data are the result of analysis by The Luxury Playbook Team, based on multiple listings and historical market performance drawn from platforms such as Chrono24, WatchCharts, Timeless Luxury Watches, Chronohunter, Jamais Vulgaire, Bezel, Sebastian Charles, and Goldammer.
 VDI composite scores represent equally weighted averages of the five key metrics.
 Market data reflects secondary market performance patterns and collector sentiment across Patek Philippe’s major collections.